G8TIC/radar/SECURITY.md

 any other information.

 ## Encryption
-Information is transmitted un-encrypted (in the clear) since it is collected from public sources that are readily available (off-air) so its seems pointless to waste processing time, electrons, energy and bandwidth encrypting something that is publically available.
+All information we send is transmitted un-encrypted (in the clear) since it is collected from public sources that are readily available (off-air) so its seems pointless to waste processing time, electrons, energy and bandwidth encrypting something that is publically available.

 ## Authentication
-We implement cryptographic authentication tags which are a type of digital signature on each message transmitted in order to protect against damage in transit.
+We implement cryptographic authentication tags which are a type of digital signature on each message transmitted in order to protect against message corruption, forgery or replay attacks.

-## Information is Public Domain
-All information handled by this system is broadcast data (ADS-B) and is UNCLASSIFIED as it is in the public domain.

 ## Information you provide
 Information that you provide about your receiving station includes: